maihd/maicstyle/README.md

     - Love and passion
     - Learn the hard way
     - Debug easily, focus on development, and use better tools
+    - Discipline, donot break the rules of the project (each project have each own rules)
     - All principles support each others
 - Self-reliance, mindfulness
     - "What I cannot create, I cannot understand" - Richard Feynman